TL;DR

 At WeCovr, we believe in supporting our customers' overall wellbeing.
 That's why, in addition to finding you the best protection policy, we provide our customers with complimentary access to CalorieHero, our AI-powered calorie and nutrition tracking app.
 It's a simple, effective tool to help you make mindful choices about your diet, supporting your health goals long after your policy is in place.

-You could go directly to an insurer like SunLife or Aviva, but you would only be getting one price and one product.
+You could go directly to an insurer like Aviva, but you would only be getting one price and one product.
 The protection market is vast, and a 'one-size-fits-all' approach rarely yields the best result.
 Using an independent, whole-of-market broker offers several distinct advantages, especially for applicants over 70.

 Unbiased Expert Advice: We are not tied to any single insurer.
 Our loyalty is to you, the client.
 We start by understanding your needs and then search the entire market to find the policy that best fits your requirements and budget.